Your Survival Guide to Present and Past Tense Verbs

 Eles/Elas/VocêsThey eat fish almost every day.Eles comem peixe quase todos os dias.

-[!tip] Meals vs comer For meals they usually say tomar o pequeno-almoço, almoçar, jantar.
-Use comer for food in general.
+[!tip] Meals vs comer For meals, you’ll often hear tomar o pequeno-almoço, almoçar, jantar.
+Save comer for food in general.

 Regular -IR Verbs